jlferrand/condomsysma/index.md

 Hello!

-This page is here to direct you towards the data files and documentation associated with the peer-reviewed study, <i>Condom application skills and self-efficacy in youth: A systematic review and meta-analysis<i>.
+This page is here to direct you towards the data files and documentation associated with the peer-reviewed study, <i>Condom application skills and self-efficacy in youth: A systematic review and meta-analysis</i>.
 The datasets are provided for use in replicating the reported results and as part of the submission requirements of PLOS ONE.

 Please click the link to the left or <a href="https://github.com/jlferrand/condomsysma"><b>here</b></a> to navigate to the data repository.